 What Happens During an Arrest?

-- Read text messages
+- Read text messages and instant messaging conversations

-- View photos or videos
+- View photos and videos stored on the device

 - Access emails

-- Examine social media accounts
+- Examine social media accounts that are logged into the phone

-- Review browsing history
+- Review internet browsing history

 When Can Police Search a Phone Without a Warrant?